cncf/tag-contributor-strategy/maintainers-circle/README.md

 Values and Principles Development with Sarah Novotny

-Sarah and the K8s bootstrap governance team developed values (which might actually be principles) from the behavior of the kubernetes community.
-Discussions and decisions are guided by these values.
-This Maintainer Circle will not focus on whether they are values or principles, but instead focus on developing a common framework for your community to use for peer accountability and to guide decisions.

 BIO: Sarah Novotny has long been an Open Source champion in projects such as Kubernetes, NGINX and MySQL.
 She is part of the Microsoft Azure Office of the CTO, sits on the Linux Foundation  Board of Directors, previously led an Open Source Strategy group at Google and ran large scale technology infrastructures before web-scale had a name.

 **Registration** is an emoji reaction to the invite on the future thread in